 If you're working for a UniSuper employer, you can transfer all or part of your accumulation super account balance into another complying super fund.
 You may request a transfer up to four times in each 12-month period.
 If you're not transferring the entire amount out of your UniSuper account then you must leave at least \$6,000 in your account.
 Partial transfers from an account will be made on a pro-rata basis from the account's investment options in proportion to the balance in each investment option at the time your transfer is processed.
 If you are partially transferring your account balance to another fund and want to retain insurance cover in your accumulation super account, please ensure you retain enough to cover all insurance premiums when they are due.
 Please refer to the Insurance in your super document at unisuper.com.au/pds for more information.
-The Portability and rollover form is also available from our website.
+You can make a Portability and rollover request at unisuper.com.au/forms.